 Flat Lock Seams

-We start with this type of seam because it is by far the most common in the shirts we reviewed.
+We start with this type of seam because it is by far the most common.
 Flatlock seams are where two pieces of fabric abut against each other and are then sewn together flat, without overlap.
-This is the most common type of seam sewing for outdoor clothing because it is among the most low-profile, leaving less material for rubbing.
-We found that the location and number of these seams also affected their comfort level.
-For instance, seams that ran across the back of the shoulders were particularly noticeable while running, whereas seams on the side of the torso tended to hang loose and weren't very noticeable at all.
+This is the most common type of seam sewing for outdoor clothing because it is among the lowest-profile, leaving less material for rubbing.
+The location and number of seams can affect comfort level.
+For instance, seams that ran across the back of the shoulders were particularly noticeable while running, while seams on the side of the torso tended to hang loose and weren't very noticeable.
 Gusseting these particularly problematic areas seems to have caught on with the more comfort-oriented shirt designers.

 Overlock Seams

 Overlock seams are far more common in traditional clothing manufacturing, but because they are higher profile, they have the potential to irritate or chafe more than flatlock seams.
-These are seams where the two pieces of fabric abut each other and are folded together, then sewn.
-On the outside, the seam looks nice with no stitching visible, whereas on the inside there is a hanging tab of fabric where it was sewn, in stark contrast to the flatness of the flatlock.
+These seams are where the two pieces of fabric abut each other and are folded together, then sewn.
+On the outside, the seam looks nice with no stitching visible, but on the inside, there is a hanging tab of fabric where it was sewn, in stark contrast to the flatness of the flatlock.

 Taped Seams

-Taped seams are seams where an adhesive application is used to glue, or tape, the seam together, and no stitching at all is present.
-These seams are far and away the most comfortable against the skin, especially when running because there is no protrusion to rub at all.
+Taped seams are seams where an adhesive application is used to glue or tape the seam together, and no stitching is present.
+These seams are far and away the most comfortable against the skin, especially when running, because there is no protrusion to rub against.
 It is worth mentioning that while more comfortable, taped seams are also more delicate.

-Beyond the type of seam stitching used, we noticed over time and lots of days testing that the type of thread used to stitch the seams together also varies from shirt to shirt.
-Additionally, the direction of the stitch “grain” is also important.
-Arc'teryx, for example, used such a tight stitch on their merrow stitching on the Cormac Crew that the seams are practically unnoticeable.
+Beyond the type of seam stitching used, we noticed over time and after many days of testing that the kind of thread used to stitch the seams together also varies.
+Additionally, the direction of the stitch “grain” is also essential.

 Types of Fabric